crbast/CrBast/en/index.md

 ## Projects

 ### Neptium
 Neptium is a huge project for me.
-It's taking up a lot of my time.
-But it brings me a wealth of skills.
+It takes me a lot of time but brings me a lot of skills.

-**What the hell is Neptium?** *Neptium is a project led by 4 apprentices whose aim is to bring together the skills of each of them to develop complex projects.*
+**What's Neptium?** *Neptium is a project led by 4 apprentices whose aim is to bring together the skills of each of them to develop complex projects.*

 **Your job?** *Develop the different services and APIs as well as the back-end.
 I also take care of the CICD with GitLab.*